Tinkerforge/doc/en/source/Kits/WeatherStation/CSharpToButtonControl.rst

   presses of the button.
 * Time: Displays current time and date.

 Step 3: Show four modes on display
 ----------------------------------

-The implementation of the four modes.
+The implementation of the four modes:

 Standard Mode
 ^^^^^^^^^^^^^